 BA (Hons), DipSocSci, MPubPol, GradCertHigherEd

-Kristal is an international Vice President of the International Council on Monuments and Sites (ICOMOS) and a past president of Australia ICOMOS.
-She has represented ICOMOS at the annual session of the World Heritage Committee since 2007.
-Kristal was appointed a member of the Order of Australia in 2013 for services to cultural heritage and education.
+Kristal is a former international Vice President of the International Council on Monuments and Sites (ICOMOS) and a past president of Australia ICOMOS.
+She has represented ICOMOS at the annual session of the World Heritage Committee since 2007 and was appointed a member of the Order of Australia in 2013 for services to cultural heritage and education.

 Roseanne Heyward